-There are times when memory profiling will provide a clearer picture than execution profiling to find execution hot spots.
-In this article Kirk Pepperdine talks through some indicators for determining when to use which kind of profiler.
+Sometimes memory profiling is better than execution profiling for finding execution hot spots.
+In this article Kirk Pepperdine talks through some indicators for determining when to use which profiler 7

 Many articles describe how a poorly tuned garbage collector can bring an application's SLA to its knees.
 The G1 collector replaces the conventional algorithms with a concept of “regions” 4

 In the world of application delivery, performance tuning still eludes the mainstream.
 InfoQ spoke to 5 luminaries of the performance monitoring space about it.
 The result was quite an active debate.